-• TMDk < Elastic constant for TMD forces >

-Acceptable Values: Positive value in $kcal/mol/Å^2$.
+• TMDk < Elastic constant for TMD forces > Acceptable Values: Positive value in kcal/mol/Å2.

 Description: The value of k in Eq.
-32. A value of 200 seems to work well in many cases.
+31. A value of 200 seems to work well in many cases.
 If this setting is omitted, the value in the occupancy column of the pdb file specified by TMDFile will be used as the constant for that atom.
 This allows the user to specify the constant on a per-atom basis.

-• TMDOutputFreq < How often to print TMD output >

-Description: TMD output consists of lines of the form TMD ts targetRMS currentRMS where ts is the timestep, targetRMS is the target RMSD at that timestep, and currentRMS is the actual RMSD.
+TMDOutputFreq < How often to print TMD output > Acceptable Values: Positive integer Default Value: 1 Description: TMD output consists of lines of the form TMD ts targetRMS currentRMS where ts is the timestep, targetRMS is the target RMSD at that timestep, and currentRMS is the actual RMSD.

-• TMDFile < File for TMD information >
+- TMDFile < File for TMD information > - Acceptable Values: Path to PDB file

-Description: Target atoms are those whose occupancy (O) is nonzero in the TMD PDB file.
-The file must contain the same number of atoms as the structure file.
+Description: Biased atoms are those whose occupancy (O) is nonzero in the TMD PDB file.
+Fitted atoms are those whose althoc field is not ' ' or '0', if present, otherwise all biased atoms are fitted.
+The file must contain no more atoms than the structure file and those atoms present must have the exact same index as the structure file (i.e., the file may contain a truncated atom selection "index < N" but not an arbitrary selection).
 The coordinates for the target structure are also taken from the targeted atoms in this file.
 Non-targeted atoms are ignored.
 The beta column of targetted atoms is used to designate non-overlapping constraint domains.
 Forces will be calculated for atoms within a domain separately from atoms of other domains.